petzval/btferret/README.md

 transmission sends to all listening mesh servers.

 Don't expect too much of the speeds here.
-The mesh packet repeat rate may only be around once per second, btferret's file transfer speed is about 20,000 bytes/s for a NODE connection and about 50,000 bytes/s for a CLASSIC connection.
+The mesh packet repeat rate may only be around once per second, and the serial data transfer speed is about 20,000 bytes/s for a NODE connection and about 50,000 bytes/s for a CLASSIC connection.

 The following diagram shows these connections